David Hammond (presenter)

 David Hammond (born 1995) is an Irish radio presenter.
-He is known for presenting the lunchtime show Beat's Big Lunch on Beat 102 103.
-He previously presented Top 7@7 and the Takeover on Beat.
+He is known for presenting the breakfast show Emma, Dave and Fiona on SPIN 1038.
+He previously presented the lunchtime show Beat's Big Lunch, Top 7@7 and the Takeover on Beat 102 103.

 Career

 Hammond began his radio career in 2015 presenting for LMFM, an independent radio station based in Drogheda.
 After completing college, he joined Beat 102 103, an independent radio station based in South East Ireland, presenting the evening shows Top 7@7 and the Takeover from 2017 to 2019.
-In January 2019, Hammond began to present the lunchtime show Beat's Big Lunch on Beat 102 103.
+From 2019 to 2022, Hammond presented the lunchtime show Beat's Big Lunch on Beat 102 103.

+In August 2022, Hammond began co-presenting the breakfast show SPIN's Fully Charged with Emma, Dave and Aisling on SPIN 1038.

 Personal life

 Hammond was born in Bettystown, County Meath.
 He attended Dundalk Institute of Technology in 2014 and completed his Bachelor of Arts degree in Media, Arts and Technology in 2017.

-Since 2018, Hammond has been dating qualified make-up artist Alisha O'Rourke.

 Awards

 On 5 October 2018, Hammond won the Gold Award for Radio DJ of the Year at the IMRO Radio Awards.
 On 4 October 2019, Hammond won the Silver Award for Radio DJ of the Year at the IMRO Radio Awards.
 On 2 October 2020, Hammond won the Gold Award for Radio DJ of the Year at the IMRO Radio Awards.